natan-sinigaglia/VL.Elementa/README.md

-# Elementa
+# VL.Elementa

 UI widgets library made in VL.
 Skia based rendering.

 ## Changelog

 ### 2.0.0

+- Renamed the library to VL.Elementa
 - New widget architecture : value properties and widget manager are now generic
 - Style can be provided to a widget with the new Styleable component
 - Orientation, multi-components widgets and specific attributes are now handled by components (was in widget managers before)